sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-01.md

 ### Start a Conversation

 1. Return to the frontend app in your browser and hit refresh.
 If you closed it, open a new tab and navigate to <http://localhost:4200/>.
 1. In the Login dialog, select a user and company and click, Login.
+You will be presented with a dashboard that looks like the below, with two methods of initiating a chat; and AI assistant window, or full screen chat when clicking the left hand side bar.
 ![Final User Interface](./media/module-01/frontend.png)
 1. Create a new conversation.
+For now, use the left hand side bar.
 1. Send the message:

 ```text